Reviewed by Mark Nichol

 The XC40 is well-equipped across the board, with all cars getting alloy wheels, climate control, the nine-inch touchscreen and roof rails.
 And it's awash with safety kit, like lane departure warning, speed limit recognition, blind spot monitoring, automatic emergency braking and many, many airbags.
 Oh, and 'moose detection' (true story), because…plan for every eventuality, eh?
 It almost goes without saying, but the XC40 is of course rated five-star safe by Euro NCAP.

-A major strength of the XC40 is that it's just so thoughtful.
-The boot isn't the biggest in the class at 460 litres, rising to 1336 litres with the rear seats folded, but it's probably the most well-considered luggage space you'll find in any car; practicality is a traditional Volvo trait and the XC40 sticks with it.
+A major strength of this Volvo is that it's just so thoughtful.
+The XC40's boot space isn't the biggest in the class at 460 litres, rising to 1336 litres with the rear seats folded, but it's probably the most well-considered luggage space you'll find in any car; practicality is a traditional Volvo trait and the XC40 sticks with it.

 A twin-level boot floor allows you to fold the seats completely flat, making loading large items easier, while the movable floor itself folds up to create a deep crevice for your shopping bags, to stop them rolling around the boot.
 A simple but clever solution.
 And it has bag hooks and a ski hatch.